- 1 What is a Hip Arthroscopy?

 - 4 What are the benefits of hip arthroscopy?

 - 5 What are the Advantages of Hip Arthroscopy Over Open Surgery?

 - 6 What is post-op and recovery like?

 - 7 When is it okay for me to go back to sports?

 - 8 What is the long-term outcome of hip arthroscopy?

 - 9 How do you choose an orthopaedic surgeon for hip arthroscopy?

-- 10 Dr Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance
+- 10 A/Professor Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance

 Hip pain is a common health complaint every year that stems from a variety of causes.
 Back in the day, these issues can be addressed with open surgery.
 But as the practice evolved, hip concerns can now be addressed using conservative treatments.
 Cortisone shots and physical therapy are some of the common interventions, but with complex structural issues, a hip arthroscopy is increasingly preferred for certain patients.